navishwadhwa/navishwadhwa.github.io/team/_posts/2022-10-12-bibek-gyawali.md

 image: /assets/images/team/bibek.jpg
 cv:
 alum: true
+departed: 2023-12-08
+after: "PhD student in Physics at ASU"
 ---

 I'm a physics graduate excited about research at the intersection of Physics and Biology.